Disposal of Radioactive Materials

-The 6 NYCRR Part 380 regulations issued by the New York State Department of Environmental Conservation (DEC) apply to any person disposing of or discharging licensed radioactive material to the environment within the State.
+The 6 NYCRR Part 380 - Prevention and Control of Environmental Pollution by Radioactive Materials regulation applies to any person disposing of or discharging licensed radioactive material to the environment within New York State.
 Licensed material is defined as radioactive material that is subject to licensing and regulatory control by a New York State radioactive material licensing agency, another agreement state, or the U.S. Nuclear Regulatory Commission (NRC).
 Activities regulated by the NRC or the U.S. Department of Energy, or performed by their contractors, are not subject to Part 380.
-The current Part 380 regulations became effective on March 24, 1994.
-A minor technical amendment in December 1994 corrected several typographical errors.

 The Part 380 regulations authorize several disposal and discharge methods for which a Part 380 permit is not required, as well as several methods that are only authorized under a permit.
 Therefore, any person subject to Part 380 who disposes of or discharges licensed material to the environment must comply with the provisions of Part 380, whether or not a permit is required for the specific disposal or discharge.

 - Subpart 380-3 specifies when permits must be obtained to authorize the disposal and discharge of licensed material.

 - Subpart 380-4 identifies the disposal and discharge methods that are allowed without having to obtain a permit.

 - Subpart 380-5 specifies radiation dose limits for individual members of the public, requires that doses be kept as low as reasonably achievable (ALARA), and also describes how compliance with the dose limits must be demonstrated.